Zane-/Zane-.github.io/docs/lessons/lesson_1_2.md

 $ git push origin main
 ```

-You should see output similar to
+You should see output similar to:

 ```
 Enumerating objects: 4, done